Form input commands

 Parameters

-Parameter Type Remarks
+Parameter | Type | Remarks |

-CSS selectors can also be used, but is not recommended as it makes the tests harder to keep up to date.
+field | string | Keyword to identify the field.
+The associated label, placeholder, adjacent text, and name can be used to identify a field.
+CSS selectors can also be used, but is not recommended as it makes the tests harder to keep up to date. |

-value string Value that the field is expected to have
+value | string | Value that the field is expected to have |

 I.select